Showing Collections: 1 - 10 of 17

 Identifier: SHU 0003-011

 Overview Msgr.
 James F. Kelley was the President of Seton Hall University from 1936 to 1949.
-The James F. Kelley records houses personal records, records of Seton Hall College, and the College's student body.
+The James F. Kelley records contain personal records, records of Seton Hall College, and the College's student body.

 Identifier: SHU 0003-008